 If you miss an exam or assignment with an OFFICIAL UNIVERSITY EXCUSE you have the option of making-up your missed work.
-To do so, you must present an explanation and documentation of your absence immediately following your excused absence.
+To do so, you must present an explanation and documentation of your absence to Dr. Lau immediately following your excused absence.
 Any delay will jeopardize your right to make up work.
 Whether you are present for an exam or not, you are expected to be prepared by the scheduled exam date, and thus should be prepared to take a makeup exam the day following your return.
 Missed work will not be accepted without an OFFICIAL UNIVERSITY EXCUSE.
 To make up missed work:

-- 1. Obtain approval - 2.
-Obtain the make-up assignment - 3.
+- 1. See Dr. Lau ASAP to obtain approval - 2.
+Obtain the make-up assignment from Dr. Lau - 3.
 Complete and return the assignment immediately - 4.
 Write the name of the assignment you are making up at the top of your paper - 5.
-Attach documentation of your OFFICIAL UNIVERSITY EXCUSE and hand it in
+Attach documentation of your OFFICIAL UNIVERSITY EXCUSE and hand in to Dr. Lau.